HaslRepos/gettingandcleaningdata/README.md

 * All variables are in different columns
 * There are no duplicate columns

-Additional information for the different columns is available in the CodeBook, available in this repository.
+The CodeBook, available in this repository, provides additional information for the different columns.